-An organic healthy diet has finally hit the news in a big way.
-Going green is an ancient regime and equally the best way to lose weight.
-Plus it is an excellent way to conserve renewable energy and preserve our planet.
+An organic healthy diet is finally an accepted and popular diet with many.
+As well, going green is an ancient regime and equally the best way to lose weight.
+Plus it’s an excellent way to conserve renewable energy and preserve our planet.

 What you eat has a serious impact on renewable energy.
 According to Cornell University researchers, Americans only need to make small changes in order to reduce around 50 percent of our energy consumption used by our food system:

 - Start eating a healthy diet

 - Reduce your calorie intake

 It is estimated that the US uses 19 percent of total energy in the production and supply of our food.
 The supply and production waste mostly comes from non-renewable energy sources.
 These resource are quickly depleting.
 In order to help save our ecosystem we must find ways to reduce fuel consumption and return to sustainable ways of growing food and eating an organic diet.

 Equally, what we eat affects our health.
 A green healthy diet is the best way to prevent countless diseases such as diabetes, heart problems, obesity, genetic disorders, tumors, cancer and many other maladies.
 An organic healthy diet can also help you lose weight.
 Here are several health benefits and tips to help you achieve a healthier and “greener” lifestyle.

 Note: There are links within this post that we can earn a commission on.
 This is how we keep our site free for you!
 So we really appreciate you purchasing through our links.